Behçet Cantürk

-Behçet Cantürk (1950, Lice – January 14, 1994, Sapanca) was a Kurdish mob boss.
-His main activity was involvement in the illegal drug trade.
+Behçet Cantürk (1950 – 14 January 1994) was a Kurdish drug trafficker.

 1970s

 Behçet's mother, Hatun Demirciyan, was an Armenian from Lice district.
 His father was named Reşit.

 Starting in 1975, Cantürk became a partner of some smugglers by providing money for them.
 In 1975, he participated in organizing the protest rally in Lice, Diyarbakır held by the Progressive Youth Association (İGD) and financially supported the rally.

 In the same year, he received a medical report through bribes from Konya Military Hospital certifying that he was not suitable for military service.

 In 1977 he started arms trafficking.

 1980s

 Between 1981 and 1983, he was involved in the smuggling of gold and diamonds with the help of jewelers of Armenian and Syriac origin in the Grand Bazaar of İstanbul.
 In 1983, when Dündar Kılıç and İsmail Hacısüleymanoğlu started to put pressure on the non-Muslim and Diyarbakır-born jewelers in the Grand Bazaar in order to take control of gold and diamonds smuggling, he organized the bombing and an armed attack carried out by ASALA in the Grand Bazaar.

 As of 1983, he was controlling the heroin market in Diyarbakır and sale of heroin abroad.

 On June 22, 1984, he was arrested by the Military Court in Ankara for membership of the Kurdistan Workers Party and the Kurdistan Avantguard Workers Party.